eleventhirty/baskerville/README.md

 # John Baskerville

 [Version 1](https://eleventhirty.github.io/baskerville/baskerville-one.html)
+**November 08 2021**
-Stratghtforward markup of the text applying HTML to ensure the content is properly presented.
+Straightforward markup of the text applying HTML to ensure the content is properly presented.